 He moved his head slightly as if to get a better look at me.
 "As I explained to you before, I can sense when someone is nearby.
 And now that we're friends, I have a pretty good idea when that someone is you."

 Was it my smell?
 The heat I gave off?
-To think that he might be sensing such things made me uncomfortable.
+To think he might be sensing such things made me uncomfortable.
 "But how, specifically, do you know?
 I still don't understand."

 "It's just a feeling I get about people.
-Haven't you ever been sitting in a room and suddenly realized that someone was watching you?"
+Haven't you ever been sitting in a room and suddenly realized someone was watching you?"